UBCO-COSC499-Summer-2024/PEFORMA/docs/design/SystemDesign.md

 ## Data Flow Diagram (Level 0/Level 1)

         The team is required to create comprehensive Level 0 and Level 1 Data Flow Diagrams (DFDs) to visually represent the system’s data flow, including key processes, data stores, and data movements.
 The deliverables will include a high-level context diagram, a detailed Level 1 DFD, and supporting documentation to facilitate the understanding of data movement within the system.
 Remember that within a L1 DFD, the same general level of abstraction should apply to all processes (review 310 notes for guidance),

+### Data Flow Diagram: Level 0

 ## User Interface (UI) Design